The pros and cons of online appointment booking

 Loss of control over their schedules

-Many clinicians worry that allowing clients to book appointments will mean losing control over their schedules.
+Many clinicians worry that allowing clients to book appointments online will mean losing control over their schedules.

-And, regardless of the parameters you set, the appointment requests client send are only that—requests.
+And, regardless of the parameters you set, the appointment requests clients send are only that—requests.

 If the time they requested really doesn’t work for you, you still have the option to suggest a different time.

-As a recovering perfectionist, I was worried about offering online booking, but I (and my clients!) love it so much that I can’t ever see myself returning to old-school scheduling.
+As a recovering perfectionist, I initially worried about offering online booking, but I (and my clients!) now love it so much that I can’t ever see myself returning to old-school scheduling.

 Non-ideal clients may book sessions